wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/4-understand-microsoft-graph-office-add-ins.md

 ### Authentication

 The add-in can get an access token from Azure Active Directory (AAD) when the user has signed in.
-AAD doesn't allow its sign-in page to open in an iframe, which is the case when an Office Add-in task pane is running in a web browser.
-Use the Office JavaScript Dialog API to display AAD login form.
-If your add-in includes custom functions that need authorization, use the custom functions Dialog API to display the login form.
+AAD doesn't allow its sign-in page to open in an iframe, and the add-in task pane is an iframe when the add-in is launched in Office on the Web.
+So, use the Office JavaScript Dialog API to display the AAD login form.
+If your add-in includes custom functions that need authorization to Microsoft Graph, use the custom functions Dialog API to display the login form.

 ### Authorization

 After the user signs in, your add-in gets an access token to use in subsequent API calls to Microsoft Graph.

-Consider the following points on authorization.

-- Does the user have access to this information?
-  - The user needs to already be authorized to manage that information or complete the task.
-- Does your add-in have a scope needed to complete those actions?
-  - At best, the add-in can be authorized up to the user's own scope.
+The access token can never give the add-in more or greater permissions than the user has.
+Users typically only have permissions to data about themselves, their own files and email, and objects that have been shared with them.
+If your add-in gets Microsoft Graph data about multiple users, then it can be used successfully only by users with admin level permissions.

 ### Recommended libraries